vincelawdev/Customers/README.md

 This project was forked from [Company](https://github.com/vincelawdev/Company), which was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This app has been deployed to Heroku and it can be viewed at: [https://vince-customers.herokuapp.com/](https://vince-customers.herokuapp.com/)

 The directory structure follows a similar style to [React Boilerplate's](https://github.com/react-boilerplate/react-boilerplate/tree/master/app) directory structure.

 [Redux Toolkit](https://redux-toolkit.js.org/) was used to simplify the Redux setup process.